Are you meant to fulfill your true purpose as a spiritual coach?

-If you’ve been on a journey to discover your spiritual purpose, and you have a sense that you’re meant to help others live to their highest potential, you may be called to become a spiritual coach.
+If you have a sense that you’re meant to help others live to their highest potential, you may be called to become a spiritual coach.

 I want to share with you 7 signs that spiritual life coaching may actually be your life purpose.
-If they resonate with you, keep reading for a special gift that will help you take the next step on the path to fulfilling your unique calling.
+If they resonate, keep reading for a special gift to help you decode and confirm your calling.

 Keep reading, or jump straight to the 7 signs.